craftingcity/The-Known-World/Notes on the Multiverse/Inner/Alaturmen/About People/Nations/Holyl'nds/The Church of the White Flame.md

 ---
-aliases: [Church of Flame, The Church of the White Flame, White Church, Holy Nation of Flame, The Church]
+aliases: [Church of Flame, White Church, Holy Nation of Flame, The Church]
 tags: nation_page
 ---